wp-plugins/bp-registration-options/readme.txt

 == Changelog ==

+= 4.0.0 =

+* Revamp of entire plugin.
+Stripped out features for joining particular groups at registration so you may not want to upgrade if you are dependent on these features.

 = 3.0.3 =

 * Added country flag and data driven from IP address on moderation admin page to quickly show where a requested member is from.
 Thanks for the idea Steve Bruner!